Fitting Horn DL Ontologies to ABox and Query Examples: A Tale of Simulation Quantifiers and Finite Models: Atomic Queries

-In contrast to consistency-based fitting, here also \EL and \ELI without the bottom concept are natural choices for the ontology language. \begin{restatable}{theorem}{thmcharaq} Let $ E=(E^+, E^- ) $ be a collection of labeled ABox-AQ-examples and $ \Lmc \in\{ \EL, \ELbot, \ELI,\ELIbot\} $.
-Then the following are equivalent: \begin{enumerate} \item $ E $ admits a fitting \Lmc-ontology \item there exists a completion $ \Cmc $ of $ \Amc^- $ such that \begin{enumerate}[label=(\alph*)] \item $ Q(a) \not \in \Cmc $ for each $ ( \Amc, Q(a) ) \in E^- $; \item if $ ( \Amc, Q(a) ) \in E^+ $ and $(\Amc,a) \preceq_\Lmc (\Cmc,b)$, then \mbox{$ Q(b) \in \Cmc$}. \end{enumerate} \end{enumerate} \end{restatable} Point~(b) of Theorem~\ref{thm:charaq} formalizes `positive examples as implications'.
+In contrast to consistency-based fitting, also \EL and \ELI without the $\bot$ concept are natural choices for the ontology language. \begin{restatable}{theorem}{thmcharaq} Let $ E=(E^+, E^- ) $ be a collection of labeled ABox-AQ-examples with $E^- \neq \emptyset$, and $ \Lmc \in\{ \EL, \ELbot, \ELI,\allowbreak \ELIbot\} $.
+Then the following are equivalent: \begin{enumerate} \item $ E $ admits a fitting \Lmc-ontology \item there exists a completion $ \Cmc $ of $ \Amc^- $ such that \begin{enumerate}[label=(\alph*)] \item $ Q(a) \not \in \Cmc $ for each $ ( \Amc, Q(a) ) \in E^- $; \item if $ ( \Amc, Q(a) ) \in E^+ $ and $(\Amc,a) \preceq_\Lmc (\Cmc,b)$, then \mbox{$ Q(b) \in \Cmc$}. \end{enumerate} \end{enumerate} \end{restatable} Point~(b) of Theorem~\ref{thm:charaq} formalizes what we mean when saying `positive examples act as an implication'.
 It is not hard to find a variation of Example~\ref{ex:ELneqELI} which shows that, also in the AQ case, the existence of a fitting $\EL_\bot$-ontology does not coincide with the existence of a fitting $\ELI_\bot$-ontology, and likewise for \EL and \ELI.
 As illustrated by the next example, the presence of the bottom concept makes a difference, too. \begin{example} Consider the collection of ABox examples $E=(E^+,E^-)$ where $E^+$ contains the single example $ (\{ A_1(a), B(b) \}),A_2(a)) $ and $E^-$ contains the single example $ (\{ A_1(a) \}, A_2(a) ). $ Then $\{ B \sqsubseteq \bot \}$ is a fitting $\EL_\bot$-ontology, but there is no fitting \ELI-ontology.
-In fact, every completion \Cmc of $\Amc^-$ that satisfies Point~(b) of Theorem~\ref{thm:charaq} must satisfy $A_2(a) \in \Cmc$ and thus violate Point~(a). \end{example} The discussion about different ways to construct fitting ontologies as well as their size and use of auxiliary symbols given in Section~\ref{sect:consistency} also applies here.
-In particular, the constructed ontology is derived from the positive examples and does neither use auxiliary symbols nor existential quantifiers on the right-hand side of CIs.
-The construction of the alternative ontology, based on a completion that satisfies the Conditions in Theorem~\ref{thm:charaq}, is given in the appendix.
+In fact, for $\Lmc \in \{\EL, \ELI\}$, every completion \Cmc of $\Amc^-$ that satisfies Point~(b) of Theorem~\ref{thm:charaq} must satisfy $A_2(a) \in \Cmc$ and thus violate Point~(a). \end{example} The discussion about different ways to construct fitting ontologies as well as their size and use of auxiliary symbols given in Section~\ref{sect:consistency} also applies here.
+One subtlety is that the positive and negative examples swap r\^oles.
+In particular, the fitting ontology constructed in the proof of Theorem~\ref{thm:charaq}, which parallels the proof of Theorem~\ref{thm:consfitting}, is derived from the positive examples and does neither use auxiliary symbols nor existential quantifiers on the right-hand side of CIs.
+It is of single exponential size and can be made polynomial at the expense of introducing auxiliary symbols.
+Again, there is an alternative construction that, in the case of AQs, starts from a completion \Cmc of $\Amc^-$ that satisfies Conditions~(a) and~(b) from Theorem~\ref{thm:charaq}.
+For simplicity, we restrict our attention to $\EL_\bot$.
+Let $\Sigma $ be the set of concept and role names used in $ E^+ $.
+The ontology $\Omc_{\mn{alt}}$ then contains the following CIs for all $a \in \mn{ind}(\Amc^+)$ and $A,r \in \Sigma$: